JonathanSchndr/bluesky-starter-pack-antfu.me/README.md

 **Important:** It is currently a list and not a starter pack, as this has not yet been implemented in the offcial api.
 This will be added as soon as it is available.
 However, the functionality of the list will remain the same.
 The list is available here: https://bsky.app/profile/jonathanschndr.de/lists/3l7ykssg2522z

-A Nitro-powered server that generates and maintains a curated starter pack of the top 150 tech influencers from @antfu.me's Bluesky network.
-The server analyzes and ranks users based on follower counts, posting frequency, and engagement rates.
+A Nitro-powered server that analyzes @antfu.me's Bluesky network to rank and curate the top 150 tech voices based on engagement metrics.
+The system provides both an API endpoint and an automatically updated Bluesky list.

 ## 🌟 Features

-- **Automated Curation**: Identifies top 150 tech voices from @antfu.me's following list
 - **Smart Ranking System**:
-  - Follower count (40% weight)
+  - Follower Score (40% weight)
-  - Posting frequency (35% weight)
+  - Posts Score (35% weight)
-  - Engagement rates (25% weight)
+  - Interactions Score (25% weight)
 - **Daily Updates**: Automatic refresh at 2 AM UTC
-- **REST API**: Simple access to current starter pack
+- **REST API**: Simple access to current rankings
+- **Bluesky List**: Auto-updated curated list
 - **TypeScript**: Fully typed for better developer experience

 ## 📋 Technical Requirements